 How to get an internship

 Sometimes internships are built into your university or college programme.
 In these instances, it’s just a case of confirming the exact details of your placement.
-However, many students will have to actively seek out these opportunities.
-But don’t worry, here’s how you can get started:
+But if you have to seek out your own opportunities, here’s how you can get started:

 - Talk to your teachers.
-Your school, university, or college careers service is there to help you find out information about a range of prospects, including internships.
-Make sure to drop in and have a chat with them early on in your search.
+Your school or college careers service or adviser is there to help you find out information about a range of prospects, including internships.
+Drop in and have a chat with them early on in your search.
 Teachers, friends, and family members can also be useful people to ask – you’ll be surprised by the connections people have!

 - Get your CV or resume up to speed.
-Like most jobs, you’ll need to go through an application process to get an internship.
-It’s a good idea to have your CV or resume prepared and ready to send before you start applying.
-Our CV and resume builder can help with this process.
+Before you've even found your ideal internship, it's a good idea to have your CV or resume prepared and ready to send before you start applying.
+Our CV and resume tool can help with this process.

 - Apply speculatively.
 Not all employers advertise internship positions, but they might be open to having an intern anyway, especially if it’s part of your course and can be unpaid.
 Our guide on How to write a speculative application will give you further details on how these work.